Philadelphia Will Lawyer

 A will is only effective if it meets certain requirements.
 If it fails, the deceased will pass as if they had died without a will at all.
 Therefore it is very important to retain a knowledgeable lawyer who will make sure everything is done correctly, and thus ensure the will’s viability.

-To be effective, the will must be written.
-This simply means it cannot be oral.
+To be effective, the will must be written; it cannot be oral.
 In addition, the written will must be signed by the person the will is for.
-It also must be signed by two disinterested witnesses – who have no stake in the will as beneficiaries – who observe the person’s signature.
+It must also be signed by two disinterested witnesses – who have no stake in the will as beneficiaries – who observe the person’s signature.
 Finally, the individual whom the will is for must be of “sound mind” when they sign the will.
 This means they must be able to think logically, without impairment by substance, disease, or deterioration.

 Why Do I Need a Lawyer?